-Joe believed that bats had only so many hits in them, and when he went into a slump, Joe would discard his bat and get a new one.
+Joe played professional baseball with the Philadelphia Athletics, Cleveland Naps (who became the Indians in 1915), and the Chicago White Sox.
+Many think he is the greatest natural hitter in the history of baseball.
+Joe’s lifetime batting average was .356, which is the third-highest in Major League Baseball history.
+Joe believed that bats had only so many hits in them, and when he went into a slump, he would discard his bat and get a new one.
 Joe had a name for all his bats.
 His favorite, and most famous, was Black Betsy.
 He also had Blond Betsy, Caroliny, Ol’ Genril, and Big Jim.

 “Regardless of what anybody says, I was innocent of any wrong-doing.
 I gave baseball all I had.
 The Supreme Being is the only one to whom I’ve got to answer.
 If I had been out there booting balls and looking foolish at bat against the Reds, there might have been some grounds for suspicion.
 I think my record in the 1919 World Series will stand up against that of any other man in that Series or any other World Series in all history.”